TejasSuryavanshi/nextjs-tailwind-loading-spinner/README.md

 export default loading;

-Step:4 Finally, in the homepage (app/page.tsx), I have added a link to the About page so I could test it..
+Step 4: Finally, in the homepage (app/page.tsx), I have added a link to the About page so I could test it..

 Code:
 const Home = () =>{